Notre Dame Regional Secondary School

-Notre Dame Regional Secondary is a co-ed Catholic Secondary school, under the administration of Catholic Independent Schools Vancouver Archdiocese (CISVA) school board inn Canada.
-The school participates in sporting events under the name of the "Jugglers", with the team colours of Blue, White & Silver.
+Notre Dame Regional Secondary is a co-ed Catholic Secondary school in Vancouver, British Columbia, under the administration of Catholic Independent Schools Vancouver Archdiocese (CISVA) school board in Canada.
+The school participates in sporting events under the name of the "Jugglers", with the team colours of blue, white and silver.

 History

-In the 1950s, under the invitation of Archbishop William Mark Duke, The Sisters of Charity of Halifax accepted the challenge, to help finance a high school for the education of Catholic children in East Vancouver and Burnaby, and in 1953 Notre Dame Regional Secondary opened its doors for the first time.
+In the 1950s, under the invitation of Archbishop William Mark Duke, the Sisters of Charity of Halifax accepted the challenge to help finance a high school for the education of Catholic children in East Vancouver and Burnaby, and in 1953 Notre Dame Regional Secondary opened its doors for the first time.

-In 1985, a young Irish priest, Fr.
+In 1985, the young Irish priest Fr.
 Joe Cuddy, was appointed as the Archbishop's Representative for the school.
-He immediately realized the need for an improved facility, and he created a three-phase plan for the rebuilding of the school.
-Although Fr.
-Joe Cuddy has since died, his dream is now in the 2nd phase of the building program.
+Realizing the need for an improved facility, he created a three-phase plan for the rebuilding of the school.
+The final phase of the development concludes in the mid-2010s, and at the start of the 2014-2015 school year the renovated school was made fully accessible for use by students and staff.

 On May 6, 2010, the doors opened for the new building.
 The structure has state of the art geothermal heating, photocell activated lighting and washrooms systems, Wi-Fi wireless connections, and SMART Board interactive whiteboards.